Curriculum

 Nursery

-Children are encouraged to develop a love of reading through: Books throughout the environment
+Children are encouraged to develop a love of reading through;

-Engage in conversations about stories, learning new vocabulary Language rich environment
+*Engaging in conversations about stories,

-Helicopter stories are used to encourage children to tell their own stories Phonological awareness is developed through activities
+*Helicopter stories that are used to encourage them to tell their own stories

 Reception and Year 1

-The children in Reception and Year 1 are exposed to a ‘print-rich’ environment of signs, labels, books, key words, display and role play that all give opportunities for reading
+The children in Reception and Year 1 are also exposed to a ‘print-rich’ environment of signs, labels, books, key words, display and role play that all give opportunities for reading

 All English projects are linked to high quality texts